DigitalArsenal/starlink_downloader/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/license/mit)